Alcatraz Federal Penitentiary: Early history

 On January 10, 1935, a severe storm caused a landslide on Alcatraz, causing the Model Industries Building to slide.
 This prompted a series of changes to the structures on the island.
 A riprap was built around the Model Industries Building, it was strengthened, and a guard tower added to the roof in June 1936.
 That same month, the barracks building was remodeled into 11 new apartments and nine single rooms for bachelors; by this time there were 52 families living on Alcatraz, including 126 women and children.
-The problems with the Model Industries Building and continuing utility problems with some of the old buildings and systems led to extensive updates in 1937, including new tool-proof grills on the ventilators of the cell house roof, two new boilers installed in the power house, and a new pump for salt water sanitation and guardrails added to stairways.
+The problems with the Model Industries Building and continuing utility problems with some of the old buildings and systems led to extensive updates in 1937, including new tool-proof grilles on the ventilators of the cell house roof, two new boilers installed in the power house, and a new pump for salt water sanitation and guardrails added to stairways.

-In 1939–40, a $1.1 million redevelopment was begun, including construction of the New Industries Building, a complete overhaul of the power house with a new diesel engine, the building of a new water tower to solve the water storage problem, new apartment blocks for officers, improvements to the dock, and the conversion of D-block into isolation cells.
+In 1939–1940, a $1.1 million redevelopment began, including construction of the New Industries Building, a complete overhaul of the power house with a new diesel engine, the building of a new water tower to solve the water storage problem, new apartment blocks for officers, improvements to the dock, and the conversion of D-block into isolation cells.
 The changes were completed in July 1941.
 The workshops of the New Industries Building became highly productive, making Army uniforms, cargo nets, and other items in high demand during World War II.
 In June 1945, it was reported that the federal penitentiaries had made 60,000 nets.